 TL;DR

-• Best free: OBS Studio — no bot, requires setup, no transcription
+• Best free: OBS Studio — no transcription, requires setup

-• Built-in: Google Meet recording — requires Workspace paid plan, notifies participants
+• Built-in: Google Meet — Workspace only, notifies everyone

-• Browser extension: Tactiq — captures captions only, no audio recording
+• Captions only: Tactiq — $12/mo, no actual audio recording

 Quick Comparison